MikeWoodward/UT330B/README.md

 # UT330B
-Operating system independent controller for the Uni-Trend UT330B temperature and humidity logger
+Operating system independent controller for the Uni-Trend UT330B temperature and humidity logger.

 What the software does
 ======================